thephm/job-seeker-tips/sections/09-examples-of-what-not-to-do.md

-## Appendix A : Examples of What Not To Do
+## Appendix A : Examples of what not to do

 The following section provides some real-world examples of what not to do when applying for a job.
 These are from applications I have reviewed over the past many years.
 Of course all private information has been removed.